dmg-lab/Computing-lines-on-tropical-cubic-surfaces/README.md

-# Masterarbeit "Computing lines on tropical cubic surface"
+# Masterarbeit "Computing Lines on Tropical Cubic Surface"

 This repository contains the code belonging to the master thesis "Computing lines on tropical cubic surfaces" written by Lena Weis and supervised by Prof. Dr. Michael Joswig (TU Berlin) and Dr. Marta Panizzut (MPI Mathematics in Sciences).
 It was published in order to make the results of the thesis FAIR, i.e. findable, accessible, interoperable and reusable.

 ## Problem Definition
-The aim of this thesis was to compute the number of lines on a surface of one of five different combintorial types of smooth tropical cubic surface.
+The aim of this thesis was to compute the number of lines on a surface of one of five different combintorial types of smooth tropical cubic surface utilizing the Schläfli fan introduced in [[1]](#1).
 They are
 - #37
 - #842554